- About the OSA

 We award six major trophies each year.
 They are;

 The dinner and awards show, with 650 athletes, coaches, parents and friends, is held yearly in the last week of January.
-The 2017 Ottawa Sports Awards will be on Wednesday, January 31st, 2018 at Algonquin College, Woodroffe Campus.
+The event is annually held on the last Wednesday of January.